Ashton-Sidhu/aethos/README.md

 To start, we need to import the ethos dependencies as well as pandas.

 Before that, we can create a full data science folder structure by running `aethos create` from the command line and follow the command prompts.

-For a full list of methods please see the full docs or [TECHNIQUES.md]()

 ### Options